 Anyone can benefit from CDN.
 From the big companies that we mentioned before and small blog websites.
 The technology increases the speed of the website and can be very useful even if you have just a WordPress blog.
 This helps the SEO, and your website will rank a lot better in Google, and your visitors will be happier thanks to the speed boost.

-5. Google values the speed as one of the key indicators for ranking in its search engine.
-It will improve the SEO of your site.
+- It will improve the SEO of your site.
+Google values the speed of your website as one of the key indicators for ranking in its search engine.

-Content delivery networks are getting more popular thanks to these advantages.
+Content Delivery Networks are getting more popular thanks to its advantages.
 Many people start using it for E-commerce Entertainment and blog sites.
 It can help you over rank your competitors on the Google pages and provide a better uptime.
-Prices are also accessible; you can check our GeoDNS service that you can use to build your own CDN.
-Improve your site now!
+There is no doubt that this solution is definitely worth trying!

 Hi, I’m Martin Pramatarov.
 I have two degrees, a Technician of Computer Networks and an MBA (Master of Business Administration).
 My passion is storytelling, but I can’t hide my nerdish side too.
 I never forgot my interest in the Hi-tech world.
 I have 10 years and thousands of articles written about DNS, cloud services, hosting, domain names, cryptocurrencies, hardware, software, AI, and everything in between.
 I have seen the Digital revolution, the Big migration to the cloud, and I am eager to write about all the exciting new tech trends in the following years.
 AI and Big Data are here already, and they will completely change the world!